devestp/test-assignemnt/README.md

 - Each price level shows the count of orders at that price
 - Buy orders and sell orders are calculated separately
 - Snapshots can be generated via the `app:calculate-order-book` command
+- Reads hit Redis first and transparently fall back to the latest snapshot persisted in PostgreSQL

+### CQRS Order Book Strategy

+The order book follows a lightweight CQRS approach to keep reads fast without sacrificing precision.

+**Command/Write Side**
+- The `Domain\Aggregates\OrderBook\CalculateOrderBook` aggregate groups pending buy/sell orders.
+- The `php artisan app:calculate-order-book` command (run manually or via the `scheduler` service) executes the aggregate.
+- Results are persisted to the `order_book_snapshots` table and serialized into Redis for future reads.
+- Writes remain off the hot path of the user-facing API, so heavy aggregations do not block clients placing new orders.

+**Query/Read Side**
+- The `Domain\Aggregates\OrderBook\GetOrderBook` aggregate returns the latest snapshot through the `OrderBookRepository`.
+- The repository first looks in Redis; on a cache miss it retrieves the most recent snapshot from PostgreSQL and refreshes the cache.
+- `GET /api/order-book` uses this read model, guaranteeing O(1) responses that do not require locking or scanning the live orders table.

+**Benefits**
+- **Predictable latency**: Reads are decoupled from writes and served from cache.
+- **Scalability**: Heavy calculations run on a schedule, keeping API servers lightweight.
+- **Resilience**: If the cache is flushed, the system automatically falls back to database snapshots.

 ## Order Simulation